NormanDunbar/SuperBASIC-Manual/sphinx/source/C/colour-ql.rst

 with colours from 0...7 as per the original QL MODE 8 (although all 8 colours remain available for programs which presume MODE 4).

-This can cause some slight incompatability problems, due to programs which presume that under MODE 4, INK 3 would produce Red (for example) - under COLOUR\_QL it will now produce Magenta.
+This can cause some slight incompatibility problems, due to programs which presume that under MODE 4, INK 3 would produce Red (for example) - under COLOUR\_QL it will now produce Magenta.